printers-for-people/catboat/docs/TMC_Drivers.md

 A higher driver current increases positional accuracy and torque.
 However, a higher current also increases the heat produced by the stepper motor and the stepper motor driver.
-If the stepper motor driver gets too hot it will disable itself and Klipper will report an error.
+If the stepper motor driver gets too hot it will disable itself and Kalico will report an error.
 If the stepper motor gets too hot, it loses torque and positional accuracy.
 (If it gets very hot it may also melt plastic parts attached to it or near it.)